nuxeo/gatling-report/README.md

         java -jar path/to/gatling-report-VERSION-capsule-fat.jar path/to/simulation.log [path/to/simulation2.log ...]

-The tool also accept simulation log that are gzipped:
+You can also submit gzipped simulation files:

         java -jar path/to/gatling-report-VERSION-capsule-fat.jar path/to/simulation.log.gz

-## Generate an overview report for a simulation
+## Generate HTML report with Plotly charts

+When using the `-o REPORT_PATH` option a report is generated.

+When submitting a single simulation file it creates a simulation report:

-       java -jar path/to/gatling-report-VERSION-capsule-fat.jar path/to/simulation.log.gz /path/to/report/directory
+       java -jar path/to/gatling-report-VERSION-capsule-fat.jar path/to/simulation.log.gz -o /path/to/report/directory

-## Generate a trend report for a list of simulations
+When submitting two simulations files it creates a differential report:

+       java -jar path/to/gatling-report-VERSION-capsule-fat.jar path/to/ref/simulation.log.gz path/to/challenger/simuation2.log -o /path/to/report/directory

+When submitting more than two simulations files it creates a trend report.

+## Customizing the report

+You can use your own mustache tempate to customize the report:

-       java -jar path/to/gatling-report-VERSION-capsule-fat.jar path/to/simulation.log.gz path/to/simuation2.log /path/to/report/directory
+        java -jar path/to/gatling-report-VERSION-capsule-fat.jar --template /my/template.mustache path/to/ref/simulation.log.gz -o /path/to/report/directory

+Take example to the default templates located in src/main/resources.

+Note that [Plotly charts](https://plot.ly/) can be edited online.

 # About Nuxeo